LAStools/LAStools/bin/las2dem_README.md

 -oobj                      : output as OBJ file
 -pit_free                  : run spike-free algorithm with defaults freeze = 1.5, interval = 0.25, buffer = 0.5
 -reversed                  : run spike-free in reverse (from bottom to top)
--rgb                       : use rgb values if available (only used with PNG/TIF/JPG)
 -scale [n]                 : multiply all elevation/intensity values by [n] before rastering
 -set_min_max               : sets min & max range for -gray and -false
--slope                     : use slope as output color parameter
 -smooth [n]                : do [n] smooth iterations (typical 2..20; default=0)
 -smooth_short [m] [n]      : smooth "elevation" or "intensity" values by [m] passes and edge length > [n]
 -spike_free                : run spike-free algorithm with defaults freeze = 1.5, interval = 0.25, buffer = 0.5